zhanglab/psamm/docs/commands.rst

 GapFind/GapFill (``gapfill``)
 -----------------------------

-The GapFind algorithms can be used to identify the compounds that are needed by reactions in the model but cannot be produced in the model.
-The GapFill algorithm will extend the model with reactions from the parent database and try to find a minimal subset that allows all blocked compounds to be produced.
+The GapFind algorithm can be used to identify the compounds that are needed by reactions in the model but cannot be produced in the model.
+The GapFill algorithm will try to compute an extension of the model with reactions from the reaction database and try to find a minimal subset that allows all blocked compounds to be produced.
 This command will run GapFind to identify the blocked compounds and then uses GapFill to try to reconstruct a model that allows these compounds to be produced.

-These algorithms are defined in terms of MILP problems and are therefore (particularly GapFill) computationally expensive to run for larger models.

 .. code-block:: shell

     $ psamm-model gapfill

+The command will first output a list of blocked compounds and then it will list the suggested reactions to add the model in order to unblock the blocked compounds.

+These algorithms are defined in terms of MILP problems and are therefore (particularly GapFill) computationally expensive to run for larger models.

 FastGapFill (``fastgapfill``)
 -----------------------------

 The FastGapFill algorithm tries to reconstruct a flux consistent model (i.e. a model where every reaction takes a non-zero flux for at least one solutions).
-This is done by extending the model with reactions from the parent database and trying to find a minimal subset that is flux consistent.
+This is done by extending the model with reactions from the reaction database and trying to find a minimal subset that is flux consistent.
 The solution is approximate.

 The database reactions can be assigned a weight (or "cost") using the